 Alaska Highway- Formally known as Alaska-Canada Highway, it was built during WWII for military purposes in 1942 in only eight months.
 The highway covers the road from Dawson Creek in British Columbia through the Yukon territory to the delta junction near Fairbanks.
 Since WWII, the route has been the most important means to access by land the Yukon territory and southern Alaska.
-You can easily find the motels, gas stations, and shops at intervals of 30to 50 miles on the road.
+You can easily find Hotels, gas stations, and shops at intervals of 30 to 50 miles on the road.

-Denali National Park- Denali is the third-largest national park in the United States, encompassing North America's highest mountains in the range of Alaska.
+Denali National Park- Denali is the third-largest national park in the United States, encompassing North America's highest mountain range in Alaska.
 The park covers an area of almost six million acres and is purely spectacular.
-The mesmerizing landscapes include the tundra, high alpine range, and the glacier-draped mountains.
+The mesmerizing landscapes include the tundra, the high alpine range, and glacier-draped mountains.
 This is the only park that approves the uses to travel beyond Savage River.
-Views of Denali can be enjoyed on the bus trip or by road.
-The park homes many grizzly bears, wolves, reindeer, elk, and other animals.
+Views of Denali can be enjoyed on a bus trip or by road.
+The park is home to many grizzly bears, wolves, reindeer, elk, and other animals.
 The highest record of species of birds in this park is more than 167 species.
-One among the many attractions is Sled Dog Kennels of the park, that home dozens of energetic huskies.
+One of the many attractions is the Sled Dog Kennels of the park, that home to dozens of energetic huskies.

 Tracy Arm Fjord- Located in the south of Juneau, Tracy Arm is a Fjord edged with glaciers.
-A beautiful waterfall tumbled down on the sharp rock walls, and there was the formation of the small icebergs because of the glacier's cave.
+A beautiful waterfall tumbled down on the sharp rock walls, and small icebergs formed because of the glacier's cave.
 This place is famous as a popular destination for boat tours and cruise ships.
 You will also have wildlife sightings during your tour here, whether it's a brown bear or moose on land or the whales and seals that inhabit the water.
 Basically, it's just a small slice of glaciers.
 The other tourist spots include Glacier Bay National Park, northwest of Juneau, like Adventure bound Alaska, which offers a day trip and the mesmerizing beauty of nature.

 Alaska Rainforest Sanctuary- Nestled in Ketchikan, a wild city boarding the Tongass national forest and facing the famous inside passage.
 The city is well-known for many totem poles throughout the town and at places like Totem Bight State Historical Park and is surrounded by dense forest.
 The place also includes many landscapes and beautiful views like rushing waterways, miles of verdant mountainsides, and an array of weather conditions that often require boots.
 One of the easiest ways to experience this dense environment is with a tour guide at the Alaska Rainforest Sanctuary.
 The Kawanti Adventure covers almost 40 acres of space in this forest.
 Yo min needs approximately three hours for a proper tour to go beyond the usual hiking experience and the local history and culture.